Which of these 12 brand archetypes are you?

 Are you the jester?

 Your brand will be high energy, playful and focused on having a good time.
-You’ll be entertaining while providing value without focusing on solving problems.
-People will associate words like “joking”, “teasing”, “carefree” with your brand.
-This archetype is best for child entertainment, beer, men’s products and confectionary.
+You’ll be entertaining and add value without fixating on solving problems.
+People will associate words like ‘joking’, ‘teasing’ and ‘carefree’ with your brand.
+This archetype is best for kids’ entertainment, beer, men’s products and confectionery.

 The Lover

-Think passion, pleasure and sensuality; the lover likes to connect with their audience on an intimate level.
-It doesn’t have to only pertain to romantic love, it can be the love between friends, family or any kind of human love.
+Think passion, pleasure and sensuality.
+The lover likes to connect with their audience on an intimate level.
+It doesn’t have to be romantic love, it can be the love between friends, family or any kind of human connection.
 Chanel is a well-known brand that harnesses the lover archetype.

 Are you the lover?

-You will exude elegance and sensuality and be about building a sense of intimacy between you and your audience.
-This archetype is best for jewelry, fashion, cosmetics and confectionary.
+You’ll exude elegance and sensuality, and you’ll be all about building a sense of intimacy between you and your audience.
+This archetype is best for jewellery, fashion, cosmetics and confectionery.

 The Magician

-The magician is about rendering the impossible possible and making dreams come true.
-It’s also ideal for any brand that may embody an element of mystery.
-Duracell’s energizer bunny is a famous example of the magician archetype as it projects a kind of magic in its ability to keep going and going.
+The magician is about making the impossible possible and turning dreams into reality.
+It’s also ideal for any brand with an element of mystery to it.
+Duracell’s bunny is a famous example of the magician archetype, projecting a kind of magic in its ability to just keep going and going.

 Are you the magician?

-Your brand embraces the supernatural or is all about transformation and letting the imagination run wild.
-You make problem solving fun and have a deep impact on your customers.
+Your brand embraces transformation, or even the supernatural, and lets the imagination run wild.
+You make problem-solving feel like magic and leave a deep impression on your customers.
 This archetype is ideal for health, beauty and entertainment brands.

 The Rebel

-For the rebel, rules are made only so that they can be broken.
+For the rebel, rules are made only so they can be broken.
 This archetype is about disruption, revolution and non-conformity.
-They like to do things their way and do away with the status quo.
-Harley Davidson is an excellent example of the rebel archetype.
+They like to do things their own way and tear down the status quo.
+Harley-Davidson is an excellent example of the rebel archetype.

 Are you the rebel?

-You are unconventional, disruptive and outrageous.
-You go in for the shock but don’t compromise on what you deliver.
+You’re unconventional, disruptive and a little outrageous.
+You go in for the shock, but you don’t compromise on what you deliver.
 Your brand isn’t afraid to challenge the norm or change the game entirely.
-This is a great archetype for construction and auto/moto brands.
+This is a great archetype for construction and auto or moto brands.

 The Ruler

-Power, power, power—the ruler cares for little else.
-This archetype wants to sit on top and dominate their competitors.
-They exude prosperity, assertiveness and influence.
-Brands like Rolex and Mercedes Benz reflect the ruler archetype.
+Power, power, power: the ruler cares for little else.
+This archetype wants to sit at the top and dominate its competitors, exuding prosperity, assertiveness and influence.
+Brands like Rolex and Mercedes-Benz reflect the ruler archetype.

 Are you the ruler?

-You will be powerful, flawless and authoritative while carrying and/or building a legacy.
-If your brand defines leadership or strives for elitism, you are most likely a ruler.
-This is an excellent archetype for upscale hotels/real estate developers, watches and luxury items.
+You’ll be powerful, flawless and authoritative while carrying or building a legacy.
+If your brand defines leadership or strives for elitism, you’re most likely a ruler.
+This is an excellent archetype for upscale hotels, real estate developers, watches and luxury items.

 The Sage

-Seekers of knowledge, truth and wisdom, the sage follows the motto “the truth will set you free”.
-Their key desire is to understand the world and then share it with others.
+Seekers of knowledge, truth and wisdom, the sage lives by the idea that the truth will set you free.
+Their key desire is to understand the world and then share that understanding with others.
 Google exemplifies the sage archetype perfectly.

 Are you the sage?